 Whey protein powders are popular due to their fast digestion and are often used by active athletes right after workouts.
 Berries and cheese can slow down whey's digestion, but for bedtime protein smoothies, it is perhaps too fast.
 But, it can be sued for daily smoothies and for breakfasts, in combination with berries and cheese.

-One of the most popular whey proteins, with a good reason is Optimum Nutrition 100% Whey Gold Standard (Amazon link, link opens in the new window).
+One of the most popular whey proteins, with a good reason is Optimum Nutrition Gold Standard 100% Whey Protein Powder (Amazon link, link opens in the new window).

 Protein blends contain various protein sources like whey protein, egg albumen protein, milk protein, casein protein and similar and they digest in 3-4 hours.
 They are suitable for daily shakes, breakfasts, but also for bedtime protein shakes and smoothies, where their digestion is even more slowed down by cheese and berries.